Some topics in this book will offer you choices. Not this one.

 How can I change?
 I’ve been doing it wrong for so long!

-OK, no one’s quite said so directly.
+Okay, no one’s quite said so directly.
 But most objections I’ve heard to this rule (and others) boil down to inertia.
 Excuses like this serve only to impede learning and preserve bad habits.
-If you really want to learn about typography, set them aside and approach the rest of this book with an open mind.
+If you want to learn about typography, set them aside and approach the rest of this book with an open mind.

-I will, however, endorse one exception to this rule:
+I will, however, endorse one exception:

 My boss said I’ll get fired if I don’t use two spaces.